weaverba137/hpsspy/doc/configuration.rst

 using regular expressions to match *files* in that portion.
 Then we map files that match that regular expression to tape archive files.

+Finally, it should be noted that the configuration of each section is organized by subdirectory in order to speed up the process of mapping files to backup files.
+Instead of looking through every possible configuration of files, only the configurations in a subdirectory need to be considered when examining files in that subdirectory.

 Regular Expression Details
 ++++++++++++++++++++++++++